Lalbagh – The Natural Beauty in Bangalore That Draws Attention

 Special events at Lalbagh

-There are many events that take place over the year at Lalbagh that make this garden a priority for tourists.
+There are many events held throughout the year at Lalbagh that make this garden a priority for tourists.

 Flower shows at Republic Day and Independence Day

-Different species of flowers are used to build some historic monuments or some famous personalities.
-This show is carried inside the glass house.
-Monuments like Red Fort, India Gate etc. were also constructed from time to time with flowers.
+Different species of flowers are used to build some historic monuments or to commemorate some famous personalities.
+This show is carried inside the glasshouse.
+Monuments like the Red Fort, India Gate, etc. were also constructed from time to time with flowers.

 This year on Republic Day, they paid tribute to the father of horticulture in Karnataka, Dr. M. H. Marigowda by making his statue with flowers.
 Independence Day is heading and they will surely leave us dumbstruck with their skills all over again.